oasislabs/oasis-gateway/docs/publicAPI.md

 	ID uint64 `json:"id"`

 	// Offset at which events need to be provided.
 Events are all ordered
-	// with sequence numbers and it is up to the client to specifiy which
+	// with sequence numbers and it is up to the client to specify which
 	// events it wants to receive from an offset in the sequence Offset uint64 `json:"offset"`